Give us a missed call on

 5. Outcome of the bidding process is revealed

 Once all the aspects such as quality, technicalities, pricing, deadlines, etc. are agreed upon, the contract is awarded to the best suited bidder.
-All the bidders in final stage are communicated the result.
+All the bidders in the final stage are communicated the result.

 Understanding tender bidding and quoting